DataDog/documentation/content/en/getting_started/tracing/_index.md

 However, if you need to collect traces from custom code or require more fine-grained control, you can add [custom instrumentation][6].

-To illustrate this, you are going to import the Datadog Python tracing library into `hello.py` and create a custom span and span tag.
+To illustrate this, you will import the Datadog Python tracing library into `hello.py` and create a custom span and span tag.

 To add custom instrumentation: